jj-stigell/integrify-assignment/README.md

 Backend for a todo application that requires users to be logged in before they can call the APIs.
 One user can create multiple todo items and one todo item can only belong to a single user.

-Demo API running at https://todo-api-8qng.onrender.com/
+Demo API running at https://todo-api-8qng.onrender.com/ (Running on free tier so give it minu or two to start up)

 ## Built with